thruthesky/easy_packages/easychat/README.md

 This is only applicable to group chats, for open or not open, since the user can block another user directly.

+## Single chat room invitation

+In chat single chat room, User A (master and member) may invite other user (User B).
+It will be put in `invitedUsers`.
+User B may accept the invitation and put uid in `users`, else User B may put uid in reheced users.

+User can still leave the room.
+If User A left then User B want to chat, User B may invite user A upon chat.
+Same as User B leave the room, User A must send an invitation again.

+If both of users are not in room, User A may join in the user if she wants to chat User B.

+If both of user views and joins that group, then can chat.

 ### Group Chats with blocked users